Inviting Family and Friends to the Healing Process

-The patient has the right to receive visitors whom the patient designates, including but not limited to, a spouse, a domestic partner, another family member or a friend.
-The patient has the right to withdraw or deny visitation at any time.
-The hospital does not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or disability.
+Patients have the right to receive visitors they designate, including a spouse, a domestic partner, another family member or a friend.
+Patients have the right to withdraw or deny visitation at any time.

-Hospital associates work with the patient to develop a visitation plan that meets the needs and preferences of the patient and support person.
-Many factors go into caring for patients safely, and open communication is needed between associates, patients and visitors to ensure a safe and compassionate hospitalization.
+Hospital associates work with patients to develop a visitation plan that meets their needs and preferences.
+To ensure a safe and compassionate hospital experience, open communication between associates, patients and visitors is encouraged.
 Flexibility and consideration from hospital associates, patients and visitors will result in a positive hospital visitation experience.

 General Visiting Guidelines

 The hospital’s priority is the care and safety of patients.
 Patient visits may be restricted or limited for the following reasons:

 Visitation interferes with the care of the patient or other patients.